microsoft/mu_basecore/.pytool/Plugin/SpellCheck/Readme.md

 Dictionary paths interpreted from workspace root.
 All words in custom dictionary files are added to the cspell config words field for simplicity.
-Useful if you have a lot of custom words and allows integration with other cspell plugins (ex: vscode's Code Spell Checker plugin )
+Useful if you have a lot of custom words and allows integration with other cspell plugins (ex: vscode's Code Spell Checker plugin).
+Comments are not supported; if a word requires a comment it should be added to the `ExtendWords` config where comments can be added.

 ### IgnoreStandardPaths